boyesm/the-way-embedded/STM32 Templates/workflow.md

 * Copy all used libraries into the project folder
 * Auto backup all files on regeneration

+### Using CubeMX and Avoiding Auto Generated Code
+* Create an actual main function called `<program_name>.c` and call it before the while loop in `main.c`
+* This won't be touched by the auto code generated which means cleaner code and code won't be messed with

+## Working on the Code
+* Use Visual Studio Code
+* Extensions to Install: STM32 for VSCode

 ### Formatting
 * The output of CubeMX is formatted using 2 space indents instead of the commonly used 4 space indents
 * Instead of reformatting the code every time that it is regenerated, in VSCode, merge the files in `.vscode` into the current directory to switch all C and CPP files to 2 spaces.

-### Using CubeMX and Avoiding Auto Generated Code
-* Create an actual main function called `<program_name>.c` and call it before the while loop in `main.c`
-* This won't be touched by the auto code generated which means cleaner code and code won't be messed with

 ## Modify STM32 Peripherals